shubhamagarwal92/visdial_conv/README.md

 ## Dataset

-We have released two subsets of Visdial val set (mentioned in our paper) in the folder `released_datasets`:
+We have released two subsets of Visdial val set (mentioned in our paper) in the folder [released_datasets](./released_datasets):
 1. VisdialConv - Instances which require dialog history verified by crowdsourced human annotations
-2. Vispro - Subset of Vispro and Visdial val set
+2. Vispro - Intersection of Vispro and Visdial val set

 To evaluate on these subsets, use the shell scripts provided in [evaluate_subset_data](./evaluate_subset_data).

 We used the scripts in [subset_dialog_data](./subset_dialog_data) to create these subsets from VisdialVal set.

 If you are interested in our AMT interface, please refer to the [repository](https://github.com/shubhamagarwal92/visdialconv-amt).

+See the [README](./released_datasets/visdialconv/README.md) in the visdialconv folder to know more about the annotations.

 ## Citation